Exanite/EndlessHunt/README.md

 # Endless Hunt

-Game created by Lei, Ryan, and William in 48 hours for the GDA Spring 2022 Game Jam!!
+Game created by Lei, Ryan, and William in 48 hours for the GDA Spring 2022 Game Jam!

 The game can be found [here on itch.io](https://exanite.itch.io/endless-hunt).